 “Until you make the unconscious conscious, it will direct your life and you will call it fate.” ~ Carl Gustav Jung

 The purpose of Personal Development or Personal Growth is simple, to stop, think and decide to be more.
-The process of developing one’s self are may, from self-help books to training programmes, meditation and personal journaling, poetry to painting.
+The process of developing one’s self are many, from self-help books to training programmes, meditation, and personal journaling, poetry to painting.